 Do Mark I and Mark II Disklaviers really need a floppy disk inserted for PianoStream to work?

 Yes, in most cases they do.
-However, sometimes you can bypass this—see the question below.
+However, sometimes you can bypass this—see the question below, “How do I bypass the floppy drive so PianoStream can still work?”

-On early Disklaviers—especially Mark I and Mark II systems such as the MX100A, MX100B, Wagon Grand, and similar upright and grand models—the internal controller expects to see a floppy disk (or even emulated floppy) present when it powers up.
+On some early Disklaviers—notably the MX-100A, MX-100B, and wagon grands—the internal controller expects to see a floppy disk (or emulated floppy) present when it powers up.

-So if you have a Mark I/Mark II Disklavier and PianoStream seems to be doing nothing, your first step should be to insert a floppy disk.
+If you have a Mark I/Mark II Disklavier, the screen continuously says “Please wait” (or similar), and PianoStream seems to be doing nothing, your first step should be to insert a floppy disk.
 If you’re using a Nalbantov USB emulator, insert a properly formatted USB stick.

 Once you have something in the drive, the controller will usually start up normally and will then respond to PianoStream’s MIDI.